-Epidemiology (HPSH EPI 500)
+- Epidemiology (HPSH EPI 500)

-	- One course in one of the following areas: Political Analysis, Decision

-	Sciences, Medical Sociology, Ethics or Economics
+- One course in one of the following areas: Political Analysis, Decision Sciences, Medical Sociology, Ethics or Economics

-	- MBA course in General Management or Healthcare
+- Two MBA courses in General Management or Healthcare

-	Students are required to complete a teaching engagement of one full academic

-	term that includes at least 8 hours, or 3 class sessions, of front-of-class

-	teaching experience and at least 16 hours of teaching preparation time.
+Students are required to complete a teaching engagement of one full academic term that includes at least 8 hours, or 3 class sessions, of front-of-class teaching experience and at least 16 hours of teaching preparation time.